tbranyen/tbranyen.com/README.md

 ### About ###

-This project was released because I enjoy writing open source.
+This project was released because I enjoy promoting open source.

 I started with the idea of content being stored in Git instead of a traditional database.
 My content is available as I authored it.
 It's even available for